CWWhitney/CWWhitney.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Human Ecology
+- Agroforestry
 - Decision Analysis
-- Human Ecology
-- Ethnobotany

 # Education to show in About widget
 education: